 - G3 & G4 parts, such as visors, visor locking plates, screws and springs, are not interchangeable between the two helmets

-The sizing chart has been released below, and I've added the current G3 sizing chart beneath it so you can see the difference.
+The G4 sizing chart is directly below, and I've added the G3 sizing chart beneath it so you can see the difference.

 Check out these two videos from Zach Lewis that he did from the Cookie booth at PIA to get a closer look at the helmet.

 The G3 is still available and will continue to be sold after the G4 is released until the stock is gone at Cookie and all dealers.
 There are no plans for a price reduction on the G3 helmet.
 Parts, such as visors, side plates, springs and the like for the G3 will continued to be manufactured and available.

 Info on all the current camera mounts for the G4 helmet can be found in our separate blog article at this link.